-Pictures of dogs in costumes on social media are usually met with two kinds of comments.
-You’ll either get comments like, “Aww, so cute!” or comments that say, “Dogs aren’t people and they hate dressing up and you’re a terrible owner for doing that!”
+Pictures of dogs in Halloween costumes on social media are usually met with two kinds of comments.
+You’ll either get comments like, “Aww, so cute!” or comments that say, “Dogs aren’t people and they hate dressing up and you’re a terrible person for doing that!”

 Why The Anger?

-It’s fashionable these days to be a loudmouth on the internet and get outraged over any little thing.
+It’s fashionable these days to be loud on the internet and get outraged over any little thing.
 Being a dog website, we get every outraged comment you can imagine over the smallest points of disagreement — and feel free to post yours below.

 When Is It Okay To Dress Your Dog In Costume?

 Playing “dress up” with your dog needs to be handled on an individual basis.
-Every dog is different, and some dogs that are fine wearing costumes one day might change their minds the next.
+Every dog is different, and some dogs who are fine wearing costumes one day might change their minds the next.

 When Is It Not Okay?

 Other dogs don’t like the feeling of confinement and will tug at any new clothes to get them off.
 And some dogs are nervous or anxious and will find the sudden attention and touching to be frightening.

 How Do You Deal With The Angry People?

 How you handle those comments is entirely up to you.
 I personally have no problem blocking or banning negative commenters on the internet, but maybe you like to encourage discussion and debate.
 If that’s the case, you can simply explain that your dog likes wearing costumes and point out that the dog is not in distress.

 The important thing is that you don’t let these people get you down.
 They don’t know your dog, they don’t know you, and they don’t know what’s best for your pup any more than you do.
 You certainly don’t owe them any explanations.

 So if your dog is cool with it, have a blast this Halloween.
-Dress up your pup and post pictures in the comments below!
+Dress up your pup and post all the pictures you want!